nmerenbloom/PlayGround-Portfolio/README.md

 # Technology
 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7
-- A realtime database and hosting of my applicatoin are powered by Firebase
+- A realtime database and hosting of my applicatoin is powered by Firebase
 - Bootstrap v4.0.0